Admiral Markets Review: Pros, Cons, And How It Compares | Updated for 2023

 Admiral Markets is regulated by Financial Conduct Authority (FCA) – registration number 595450, Cyprus Securities and Exchange Commission (CySEC) - license number 201/13, Australian Financial Services Licence (AFSL) no. 410681, Jordan Securities Commission (JSC) registration number 57026.

-Admiral Markets, as a company, has a strong set of rules for ensuring fair trading on its platform.
-For data encryption functions, it supplies an industry-standard secure socket layer (SSL).
+Admiral Markets, as a business, has a powerful collection of rules for ensuring honest trading on its platform.
+For data encryption purposes, it supplies an industry-standard secure socket layer (SSL).

-In accordance with the organization's privacy regulations, customer data is never to be shared with any other institutions or individuals.
-Including credit history and other financial details.
+In accordance with the organization's privacy regulations, customer information is to not be shared with some other institutions or individuals.
+Including credit history and other financial information.

 Admiral Markets Awards